Kristina01111000/Drws_site/README.md

 For next week:
 Add a join here button

-Add a section with a quick link to the getting started page Homepage Add section from benefits page with dr w as your guide section below our mission above the footerPut the courses in a different box, make it oblong
+Homepage Add section from benefits page with dr w as your guide section below our mission above the footerPut the courses in a different box, make it oblong
 For the fire picture make the color the dark orange of the candle